Wednesday’s ‘General Hospital’ Spoilers: Sam Bickers With Liz Over Franco & Kim Crumbles Over The Latest News

 — General Hospital (@GeneralHospital) September 10, 2019

 The next episode will have an appearance by a sympathetic Hayden as well as scenes involving Olivia, Lulu, and the kids.
-General Hospital spoilers tease that there’s juicy stuff with Laura and Curtis coming up this week along with a bit of Dustin crossing paths with Lulu again.
-Teasers detail there’s also plenty more with Brad and Julian, as well as some developments connected to Sasha and it sounds as if fans have a lot to look forward to in the coming days.
+General Hospital spoilers tease that there’s juicy stuff with Laura and Curtis coming up this week, along with a bit of Dustin crossing paths with Lulu again.
+In addition to that, as The Inquisitr recently noted, Scott will be so desperate to help Franco he will turn to a rather unlikely resource for help — Sonny.

+General Hospital spoilers also detail there’s also plenty more with Brad and Julian coming this week, as well as some developments connected to Sasha.
+Based on the latest sneak peeks and teasers, it sounds as if fans have a lot to look forward to in the coming days.